 - blood loss requiring transfusion

-If you are diagnosed with complete placenta previa, your doctor may advise you to have a caesarean section for the delivery of your baby.
+If you are diagnosed with complete placenta previa, your doctor may advise you to have a caesarean section for the delivery of your baby, usually between weeks 36 and 37 of pregnancy.

 Making the Diagnosis